Documentation

 Create a service plan

-1. Open Operations settings
+1. Open Events settings

-Go to Settings > Operations.
+Go to Settings > Events & schedule.

 2. Click Add service plan